cmuratori/computer_enhance/perfaware/sim86/README.md

 ### Tags:

 **Part1_0_SlowDecode**: No simulation, just decoding.
 The decoding works directly off a transcription of the table from the 8086 manual, with no attempt to accelerate it, so decoding is quite slow (compared to what we could expect if we used a lookup).
 After instructions are decoded, they are printed to the console in Intel ASM syntax.
+This decoder is only tested to guarantee binary-exact reassembly up through [ASM listing 42](../part1/listing_0042_completionist_decode.asm), and may fail on 8086 machine code not covered by those tests.